 Rebecca Wood and Mickaela Schwartz are the DDSLs and the person to whom reports should be made in the absence of the DSL.
 This ensures there is always the required cover for the role.
-From the date of training completion, anticipated to be September 2023, Chelsea Greenfield will be the day-to-day deputy DSL.

-The DSL and DDSL's contact details can be found on the Key Contacts page at the start of this policy.
+The DSL's contact details can be found on the Key Contacts page at the start of this policy.
 The DSL's role is to take lead responsibility for safeguarding and child protection matters in the school (including online safety and understanding the filtering and monitoring systems and processes in place).
 The DSL's responsibility is to maintain an overview of safeguarding within the school (including online safety and understanding the filtering and monitoring systems and processes in place), to open channels of communication with local statutory agencies, to liaise closely with safeguarding partners (such as children's social care and the police), support staff in carrying out their safeguarding duties children's social care and the police), support staff in carrying out their safeguarding duties and to monitor the effectiveness of the school's policies and procedures in practice.
 The DSL (and DDSL) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on a response to a safeguarding concern.